 The random number function, which is called "RAND()" in most spreadsheets, produces a pseudo random sample from a uniform distribution between 0 and 1.
 Unfortunately, many spreadsheet publishers do not document the algorithm used in RAND().
 Frequently, these are just the functions that are distributed as part of the C or C++ compiler.
-Research has shown that some algorithms for generating random numbers have better statistical properties than others (Fishman 1996), (L'Ecuyer 1998).
+Research has shown that some algorithms for generating random numbers have better statistical properties than others (Fishman 1996, L'Ecuyer 1998).
 Thus, using the built-in RAND() function carries some risk that the random numbers will not behave as truly independent, random numbers.
-In @RISK and Crystal Ball, the random number generators have been tested and documented.
+In @RISK, Crystal Ball and PopTools, the random number generators have been tested and documented, and therefore are recommended over RAND().

 It is easy to write functions that generate observations from some distributions such as the triangular, exponential and normal distributions, starting from independent uniform random variates (Cheng 1998).
-However, some random variates such as the Gamma and Weibull distributions are difficult or impossible to generate using the built-in functions of the spreadsheet.
+However, observations from some distributions such as the Gamma and Weibull are difficult or impossible to generate using just the built-in functions of the spreadsheet.
 These add-ins provide easy, intuitive functions for all common distributions.

-If you use the Data/Table method described above to run replications, some effort is required to set it up and the method uses space in the spreadsheet to store the results.
+If you use the Data-Table method described above to run replications, some effort is required to set it up and the method uses space in the spreadsheet to store the results.
 These packages implement their own iterative procedure to run replications and store the resulting summary statistics or raw data.
 Often, you do not need to store all of the raw data.
 Only the summary statistics are needed.
 Thus, these add-ins can simplify the problems of setting up and running simulations, and analyzing the output.
+Examples of the use of these add=ins can be found on their websites and examples of the use of @RISK for financial modeling can be found in Chapter 3 of (Seila, Ceric, and Tadikamalla 2003).